Definition of Synecdoche

 Difference between Synecdoche and Metonymy

-Synecdoche is often confused with another literary device called metonymy.
-Both may resemble each other to some extent but are not the same.
-Synecdoche refers to a whole of a thing by the name of any one of its parts.
+Synecdoche examples are often misidentified as metonymy (another literary device).
+Both may resemble each other to some extent but they are not the same.
+Synecdoche refers to the whole of a thing by the name of any one of its parts.
 For example, calling a car “wheels” is a synecdoche because a part of a car “wheels” stands for the whole car.
 However, in metonymy, the word we use to describe another thing is closely linked to that particular thing, but is not necessarily a part of it.
-For example, “crown” that refers to power or authority is a metonymy used to replace the king or the queen.
+For example, “crown” that refers to power or authority is a metonymy used to replace the word “king” or “queen”.

 Examples of Synecdoche from Everyday Life

-It is very common to refer to things by the name of its parts.
-Let us a look at some common examples:
+It is very common to refer to a thing by the name of its parts.
+Let us look at some of the examples of synecdoche that we can hear from casual conversations:

 - The word “bread” refers to food or money as in “Writing is my bread and butter” or “sole breadwinner”.